Sure You Do!

-Our Certified facilitators attend a weekend workshop called Foundations of Facilitation.
-This workshop is for people wanting facilitation skills for any small group event.
+First you must complete an online course called Foundations of Facilitation.
+This is for people wanting facilitation skills for any small group event.

-Then those wishing to certify for Cuddle Parties enter Certification Training, which includes a series of coaching calls, 3 review (practice) Cuddle Parties, and confirmation of a First Aid course.
+Then those wishing to certify for Cuddle Parties enter Certification Training, which includes:

 Are Cuddle Parties therapy?